tfedoris/MSCS_710_Software_Project/README.md

 After starting the collector, the spawned window will prompt the user for registration ID that is associated with their account.
 > User need to register a account in (https://www.wardashboard.com/) to obtain a registration ID

-Once the script is running, you should be able to view your computer metrics here (https://www.wardashboard.com/)
+Once the script is running, you should be able to view your computer metrics here:
+(https://www.wardashboard.com/)

 ## Computer Metric Collector